Twitter: Elon Musk blames 'activist groups' for earnings drop

 Reports suggested that thousands of Twitter staff lost their jobs.

+Many Twitter staff revealed that they had been axed in posts on the platform, painting a picture of cuts that spanned the globe and hit departments that ranged from marketing to engineering.

+More than 100 did not respond or declined to comment to the BBC on the moves.

-Volkswagen is among the brands that has stopped advertising on Twitter since Mr Musk bought the social media company.
+Almost all of Twitter's revenue currently comes from advertising and Volkswagen is among the brands that has stopped spending with it since Mr Musk bought the social media company.

 "We are closely monitoring the situation and will decide about next steps depending on its evolvement," Europe's biggest carmaker said.